xZeroMCPE/SurvivalGames/README.md

 Features
 --------
 This is not just another SurvivalGame plugin.
-This plugin aims to bring a fully automated, fully fledged gaming system to your server.
+This plugin aims to bring a full fledged, fully automated gaming system to your server.
  - [X] Full automation
  - [X] Automatic arena regeneration
  - [ ] Chest reset / randomly filled chest